 Thinking about what's important to you in your gestational carrier and journey will make it easier to find a surrogate on your own (if you're doing an independent journey) or to determine if your surrogacy agency has presented you with a good match.

-It's important to be honest when thinking about your answers, as our Matching Team uses these answers – as well as your geographic location and views on termination – in order to find you the best match.
+It's important to be honest when thinking about your answers, as your Program Coordination Team uses these answers – as well as your geographic location and views on termination – in order to find you the best match.

-You'll be asked to fill out an intended parent profile that not only allows us to get to know you better, but also helps our Matching Team find your surrogate match.
+You'll be asked to fill out an intended parent profile that not only allows us to get to know you better, but also helps our team find your surrogate match.

 This profile is filled with information about your, your relationship (if you are coupled), your family, your hobbies, your plans for parenthood, and what brought you to surrogacy.
 We'll ask that you also share photos of yourself, your loved ones and of anything else that gives a good sense of who you are as people.